Zzzzipper/projects/README.md

 - [**firmware-usbhost**](./firmware-usbhost/readme.md) - The terribly commercial and will work strictly on a certain STM32 hardware project.
 - [**multibase**](./multibase/readme.md) - The Implementation a small simple key-value database.

-## Comments

-1. Comments in different languages, since the code from different projects and the requirements of colleagues were different.
-General - the desire to impose Doxygen
-2. The STM32 robot project is devoid of C ++ syntactic delights above 14, since the MCU's memory is limited and you can't run up much.